December Beekeeping UK – Fondant, Oxalic Acid and Winter Care

 - Avoid completely sealing hives.
 Over-wrapping and blocking ventilation can trap moisture, causing more harm than controlled airflow.

 Poly hives have excellent insulation built in, but still need sound roofs and clear entrances.
 Wooden hives benefit from extra insulation above the cluster and careful control of draughts.
+Damp and stress can contribute to winter problems that are sometimes mistaken for disease, so it also helps to compare likely causes in Other Conditions.
 For more detail on keeping equipment in good condition, see Hive Hygiene.

 Winter pests: mice, woodpeckers and others